 This species prefers open, vegetation-free habitats such as dunes, beaches, recently harvested forests, burned areas, logged areas, rocky outcrops, rocky barrens, grasslands, pastures, peat bogs, marshes, lakeshores, river banks, flat gravel-covered roofs, and gravel roads.
-Lays its eggs on open ground.
+They do not build nests, but lay eggs on open, rocky ground.

 Decrease in insects available to eat; likely caused by the increased use of pesticides

 -Loss of breeding habitat

 -Predation by domestic and feral pets